SaxonShang/LUGUAN2/md/README.md

 **Detailed Analysis:**

 - **Overall CPU Usage:**
-  The CPU utilisation is approximately **87%**, calculated using worst-case scenarios for all tasks, including certain IRQs (e.g., CAN_RX IRQ) that are minimal due to their short execution paths.
+  The CPU utilisation is approximately **87%**, based on worst-case scenarios for all tasks, including minimal contributions from IRQs (e.g., CAN_RX IRQ).

-- **Task Performance:**
+- **Task Performance Insights:**
-  - The **BackgroundCalcTask** is the most demanding due to its comprehensive waveform computations.
-In an extreme worst-case (e.g., 48 keys pressed across 4 boards with all features enabled), execution time would be significantly higher; however, such scenarios are very rare.
+  - The **BackgroundCalcTask** is the most demanding, as it computes waveform amplitudes for all pressed keys and applies additional audio effects.
+In extreme worst-case conditions (e.g., 48 keys pressed across 4 boards with all features enabled), its execution time would be much higher; however, such scenarios are very rare.
-  - A typical worst-case (all keys pressed on one board with minimal effects enabled) results in 68.2% CPU usage for that task.
+  - A typical worst-case scenario (all keys pressed on one board with minimal effects enabled) results in 68.2% CPU usage for BackgroundCalcTask.
-  - Tasks like **DecodeTask** are extremely fast as they rely mainly on combinational logic.
+  - Fast tasks like **DecodeTask** rely primarily on combinational logic, ensuring minimal execution time.

 - **CAN_TX Timing:**
-  Initial timing measurements for CAN_TX included the physical propagation delay (minimum 0.7ms).
-Since this delay does not consume CPU time, later measurements excluded it for accurate CPU usage calculation.
+  Initial measurements of CAN_TX included a physical propagation delay (minimum 0.7ms).
+Since this delay does not consume CPU cycles, the final measurements exclude it to provide an accurate reflection of CPU usage.

 - **Priority Reordering:**
-  Based on the analysis, tasks have been reprioritized (from highest to lowest) as follows:
+  The analysis led to a reordering of task priorities (from highest to lowest):
   **ScanKeysTask (6) > DecodeTask (5) > BackgroundCalcTask (4) > CAN_TX_Task (3) > DisplayUpdateTask (2) > ScanJoystickTask (1)**
-  Correct priority settings are crucial to ensure timely execution and to prevent issues such as missed data or display malfunctions.
+  Correct priority settings are essential to prevent issues such as missed data transfers or display lag.

 ---

-## 4. Shared Data Structures and Dependencies
+## 3. Shared Data Structures, Synchronisation, and Inter-Task Dependencies

-This section outlines the global data objects used across tasks, the mechanisms in place to protect these shared resources, and details the data flows and dependencies between tasks.
+This section outlines the global data objects used across tasks, the mechanisms protecting these shared resources, and detailed examples of how data flows between tasks.

 ### Global Data Objects